-Low glycemic diets are more fun because they include a lot more food choices than many of the restricted low carb diets.
+Low glycemic diets will offer you more choices when it comes to carbohydrate foods than most of the low carb diets.

 Low carb diets like the Atkins or the very popular Ketogenic diet focus mainly on protein, fats, and low carb plant foods.

-And low glycemic diets do not have to restrict most simple or complex carbohydrates.
+However, low glycemic diets don't restrict a lot of the simple or complex carbohydrates.

-apple, and eat starches like noodles as long as they fall into the low
+Basically, you can eat any food as long as it falls into the low

 glycemic range of 55 and under.